sfpugh/Naturally-Adversarial-Datasets/README.md

 docker run -it nad
 ```

-Prior to running the code, decompress the data using the following commands:
+Prior to running the code, decompress the data `data.tar.gz` in the `data` directory using the following commands:

 ```
 cd data